 Annual Monitoring Report

 The City Council's Annual Monitoring Report is used to monitor the implementation of a variety of planning policies.
 As part of this, the two universities submit student statistics in order to monitor the number of full-time students living in Oxford outside of university-provided accommodation.
-These figures report that Oxford Brookes University has around 9,500 full-time students needing accommodation in Oxford in any given academic year (who weren't previously resident anyway) and the University of Oxford has around 17,800.
-Around 4,200 Oxford Brookes University and 2,800 University of Oxford students live outside of university-provided accommodations.
+The latest figures (2021-22) report that Oxford Brookes University has 7,794 full-time students needing accommodation in Oxford in any given academic year (who weren't previously resident anyway) and the University of Oxford has 14,873.
+Around 4,000 Oxford Brookes University and 2,500 University of Oxford students live outside of university-provided accommodations.

 Universities UK Accommodation Code of Practice